 - Uploading to the cloud or the Google Drive

 Best Paid Screencast Software

-Screencast-O-Matic is screencasting software that doubles as a video editor.
+Screencast-O-Matic, often compared with Screencastify, is screencasting software that doubles as a video editor.
 It’s a fairly straightforward tool.
 You can record, edit, and share via direct upload to YouTube, Dropbox, Google Drive, etc.

 Some of the cool features that come with this screencasting software are the green screen and stock music.
 While there is a free version available it’s hardly usable for screencasting due to the time limits.
 It’s the deluxe version that makes this program worth mentioning.